gammapy/gammapy/docs/development/dev_howto.rst

-The only reason to import from a module directly is if you need to access a private function, class or variable (something that is not listed in ``__all__`` and thus not imported into the end-user namespace.
+The only reason to import from a module directly is if you need to access a private function, class or variable (something that is not listed in ``__all__`` and thus not imported into the end-user namespace).

 Note that this means that in the definition of an "end-user namespace", e.g. in the ``gammapy/data/__init__.py`` file, the imports have to be sorted in a way such that